Syntrojex/raheeq-ul-makhtum/README.md

 which has since been translated into dozens of languages worldwide.

 > *"This book covers the life of the Prophet ﷺ from birth to death
-> with meticulous detail and authentic references."*
+> with details and authentic references."*

 ---